Central Plaza (Dublin): History

 The Central Bank of Ireland originally proposed a new headquarters on Dame Street in Temple Bar in 1967.
 The proposal was immediately opposed as it would entail demolition of the site's 18th-century Commercial Buildings constructed in 1799 and which for a period housed the Irish Stock Exchange.
 Before the Commercial Buildings, the area was historically the site of Fownes Court, a medieval mansion owned by Sir William Fownes, 1st Baronet.
 It was later the site of the first maternity hospital in Great Britain or Ireland in 1742, but this was later moved to the Rotunda Hospital in 1745.
 Until 1783, it was also the site of Dublin's General Post Office until this moved to a dedicated building on the other side of College Green.

 Approval was given by the Minister for Finance, Charles Haughey, for a 15-storey skyscraper in November 1967 which was later turned down by Dublin Corporation.
 Permission was granted for a 13-storey, Seagram-style block with the retention of the facade of the Commercial Buildings.
-The was later revised down from 176 feet high to 120 feet.
+This was later revised down from 176 feet high to 120 feet.
 This design was rejected as too obtrusive by the Minister for Local Government, Kevin Boland.
 In May 1970, Stephenson submitted a revised scheme, inspired by the work of the Irish-American architect, Kevin Roche.
 When this scheme was approved, it was with drawings that depicted the roof as flat.
 Later designs showed a copper clad pitched roof which was 29 feet higher than the approved design.
 Construction began in April 1973.
-It was the chief planning officer, Charles Aliaga-Kelly, who noticed the discrepancy in height in August 1973 and begun to investigate.
+It was the chief planning officer, Charles Aliaga-Kelly, who noticed the discrepancy in height in August 1973 and began to investigate.
 A formal request to cease construction was issued by Dublin Corporation on 3 September, but construction continued on site until 23 November.